Working papers

 Evidentiary Architecture for Inter-Agent Commercial Disputes

 A companion article specifying the evidence model that an adjudicative layer for AI-agent commerce requires.
-The article develops a six-strata Evidence Package (transaction, configuration, behavior, mandate, instruction, environment), of which four are production strata captured at dispatch and two are forward-committed under Annex E. It traces seven attribution pathways through which liability may be assigned, and proposes a chain-of-custody architecture sealed at the moment of agent action.
+The article develops a six-strata Evidence Package (transaction, configuration, behavior, mandate, instruction, environment), of which three are production strata captured at dispatch and three are forward-committed under Annex E. It traces seven attribution pathways through which liability may be assigned, and proposes a chain-of-custody architecture sealed at the moment of agent action.
 Pre-launch versions of the article are revised in lockstep with the Rules; the current rulebook (v0.1) is the controlling reference.

 The Verdra Rules